|

 above the stars, bring forth

-for the Father
+the clerics sing for the Father

-of the Pope
+least* the praise of the Pope

-with a liberated
+a liberated voice.

 Who was called Gabriel